GhostCat12/multinational-retail-data-centralisation/README.md

-## What I've learnt:
+## Major milestones:

 ### The project is split into 4 milestones:
 1. Setting up a conda environment for data replicability

-2. The use of Python Classes and methods for:
+2. The use of Python classes and methods for:
-    - Extracting data from various data sources including PDFs, CSVs , Relational Database Tables, S3 Buckets and Web APIs.
-Learning the use of Threads to efficiently extract large number of WEB APIs in parrallel to one another.
+    - Extracting data from various data sources including PDFs, CSVs, Relational Database Tables, S3 Buckets and Web APIs.
+Learning the use of Threads to efficiently extract a large number of WEB APIs in parallel to one another.
-    - Cleaning the data by mainly utlilising Pandas and Numpy.
+    - Cleaning the data by mainly utilising Pandas and Numpy.
     - Uploading tables to a locally created database using SQLAlchemy engine.

 3. Creating a star-based database schema via SQL CRUD operations.
-Changing column data types and applying primary and foreign keys contraints.
+Changing column data types and applying primary and foreign key constraints.

-4. Querying the data on pgAdmin4 via subqueries, joining tables and CTE's.
+4. Querying the data on pgAdmin4 via subqueries, joining tables and CTEs.

 ## Installation instructions: